LaunchCodeEducation/data-analysis/src/appendices/installing-software/needed-software.rst

-A Compendium of Class Technologies
+A Collection of Class Technologies
 ==================================

 .. list-table::